 Community Foundation prepares for the third annual Great Community Give on June 24

-HARRISONBURG, Va.
-(WHSV) -- The Community Foundation is preparing for its annual fundraising event, the Great Community Give, which benefits over 100 nonprofits in Harrisonburg and Rockingham County.
+The Community Foundation is preparing for its annual fundraising event, the Great Community Give, which benefits over 100 nonprofits in Harrisonburg and Rockingham County.

-The Great Community Give hopes to reach its fundraising goal of $600,000 on June 24.

 The Great Community Give will be accepting online donations from 6:30 a.m. to 8 p.m. on June 24.